seancraven/CDS_book/_sources/editing_the_book.md

 Hi, welcome this is a short guide on getting set up with the project if you would like to contribute.
 This is a brief guide, and you will need to read the documentation [provided](https://jupyterbook.org/en/stable/start/your-first-book.html).

-Unfortunately the Jupyter Book project is in the early stages and only has provisional support for windows.
+Unfortunately, the Jupyter Book project is in the early stages and only has provisional support for windows.
 However, Windows users can use Windows subsystem for Linux(WSL).
 This should avoid any windows related compatibility problems.
 You can find instructions to set up WSL [here]( https://docs.microsoft.com/en-us/windows/wsl/install).

 We have not tested Jupyter Book on Mac Os, so your mileage may vary.
 There is always the option of running a linux virtual machine.